-- 1. Region-wide policies these relate to how municipalities collaborate to coordinate landuse planning, servicing, and infrastructure endeavours. - 2.
-Flood prone area policies these seek to prevent development in provincially-identified flood hazard - 3.
+- 1. Region-wide policies these relate to how municipalities collaborate to coordinate land-use planning, servicing, and infrastructure endeavours. - 2.
+Flood prone area policies these seek to prevent development in provincially-identified flood hazard areas. - 3.
 Development policies these outline evaluation criteria for different types of development based on regional planning principles and objectives. - 4.
 Regional corridors policies these relate to protection of regional transportation and transmission corridors.

-In adopting the North Springbank ASP, Rocky View County has ensured the Plan conforms to the principles, objectives and policies of the IGP.
-The ASP is also inconformance with all relevant IGP policies, including: aligns with the principles, objectives and policies of the IGP.
+In adopting the North Springbank ASP, Rocky View County has ensured the Plan aligns with the principles, objectives and policies of the IGP.